lgigek/todo-list/README.md

 ```

 ### /get_by_status/<status>
-This route expects a GET with the status in path variable
+This route expects a HTTP GET with the status in path variable

 Returns:
 - HTTP 200 if tasks were found: